 In the early 1960s, the congregation was once again facing the problem of outgrowing the existing facilities.
 At the 1963 annual meeting, members gave their support in seeking a new location.
 In November of that year the nine acre Grimm property was purchased, located at the corner of Foothill and La Cumbre Road.
 Phase 1 of the building program was completed in 1970, and on September 20 of that year the new church, chapel and education buildings were dedicated.
 A few years later groundbreaking took place for Phase II with a new administration building being completed in 1976.
 Phase III of the building program commenced in 1991 with the building of a new Fellowship Hall.
 It was dedicated in 1992 in conjunction with the 90th Anniversary celebration of Trinity Lutheran Church.

 Much has happened since the Norwegian Lutheran Ladies Aid Society was started in August of 1901.
 It provided the spark that ignited the desire among a small group of immigrants to form a Lutheran Church in Santa Barbara.
 They were able to sustain the flame that had been started and to nourish the seeds that had been planted.

 During the past 100 years, the congregation has been led in faith along a path to ensure that the Good News is being proclaimed in accordance with the scripture.
 Through worship and ministry in education, music, fellowship and outreach, Trinity Evangelical Lutheran Church is committed to serve our community and to reach out far beyond its borders.

-Here at Trinity Lutheran Church, God creates faith and transforms lives.
-As a Reconciling in Christ congregation, we welcome all people regardless of race, ethnicity, sexual orientation, gender identity, ability, age, or social- economic status.
+Trinity Lutheran Church proudly welcomes all people regardless of race, ethnicity, sexual orientation, gender identity, ability, age, or socio-economic status.